RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK811-Breakout-Board/AT-Command-Manual/README.md

 ## Appendix IV: Pin Description of RAK811 Breakout Board

-The pin definition of the RAK811 Breakout Board can be reviewed in the [Pin Definition](/Product-Categories/WisDuo/RAK811-Breakout-Board/Datasheet/#pin-definition) section the Datasheet.
+The pin definition of the RAK811 Breakout Board can be reviewed in the [Pin Definition](/Product-Categories/WisDuo/RAK811-Breakout-Board/Datasheet/#pin-definition) section of the Datasheet.

 Listed are the summary of the pins of the RAK811 Breakout Board:

 :::tip 📝 NOTE:
-Not all pins of RAK811 module are exposed on the RAK811 Breakout board header connectors.
-Below are the pins available on the RAK811 Module that are on this Breakout board.
+Not all pins of the RAK811 module are exposed on the RAK811 Breakout board header connectors.
+Below are the pins available on the RAK811 Module that is on this Breakout board.
 For complete RAK811 module pinouts information, refer to the [datasheet](/Product-Categories/WisDuo/RAK811-Module/Datasheet/#pin-definition).
 :::

 1. **About the UART Pin**:

      - Pin 7 (RX1) and Pin 6 (TX1) are reserved for UART1.
      - Pin 26 (RX3) and Pin 25 (TX3) are reserved for UART3.
-     - During sleep, Pin 7 (RX1) and Pin 26 (RX3) are automatically configured as wake up pins and in external interrupt mode with internal pull-down resistor.
+     - During sleep, Pin 7 (RX1) and Pin 26 (RX3) are automatically configured as wake-up pins and in external interrupt mode with internal pull-down resistor.
 Wake-up will be triggered by a rising edge on these RX pins.

 2. **About the SWD debug Pin**: Pin 10 (SWDIO) and Pin 13 (SWCLK) are used for SWD connection.

 3. **About the power Pin**: The power pin on the RAK811 module includes the VCC pin on Pin 11, and Ground pins (GND) are on the Pin 1, Pin 12, Pin 21, Pin 28, Pin 29, Pin 30, Pin 31, Pin 32, and Pin 34.

-4. **About the reset Pin**: The reset pin on the RAK811 module is the Pin 24 (RST).
+4. **About the reset Pin**: The reset pin on the RAK811 module is Pin 24 (RST).

 5. **About the BOOT Pin**: The boot Pin on the RAK811 module is Pin 17 (BOOT0).

-6. **About the RF antenna Pin**: The RF antenna Pin on the RAK811 module is the Pin 33 (RF_OUT).
+6. **About the RF antenna Pin**: The RF antenna Pin on the RAK811 module is Pin 33 (RF_OUT).

 7. **About the ADC Pin**: The ADC pins available on the RAK811 are different between the high and low-frequency modules.